Luisant: Vecatra

 The greatest of warmths is that fostered between embraced bodies.
 Brother Gorse reminds us that all thriving comes from this principle.
 Togetherness.
 We experience ecstaticism with them.
 He elevates our lives by blessings of union, holding us in the elation of love in life and gifting our deaths meaning with the sweet sting of longing in those who still honour oaths to us.

 There is value in Truth, but none in Truth as a weapon.
 Aspen upholds thoughtful Truth, wise Truth, and Truth as a way to keep a community whole and together.
 They have adorned themself in the jaws and tongues of animals that live their most authentic truth.
 Those that cannot protect their Circle without lying do not interest her, and those who use the Truth vindictively earn his ire.
+Aspen is the Judge and Executioner of the Court.

-Only the most astute and intuitive of us can claim to understand the existence of Ashkelde.
-All of which agree on one thing, Ashkelde understands us.
+Ashkelde understands us.
 Not only that which Vecatra made us to be, but also the sin and stranger that we possess within ourselves.
 They are a witch of the Standing People, older than all human creatures, and possessing knowledge that would likely rattle our minds apart.
 And, perhaps, it has rattled theirs apart as well.
 But, we trust, for they touch Vecatra’s heart, as much as any of the Court.

 Unlike the others, however, human’s susceptibility to sin has poisoned us in Ashkelde’s eyes.
 Ashkelde knows true hatred for all the evils we invite into Vecatra, often fostering and claiming to define us.
 We are foolish, and Ashkelde knows so.
 Ashkelde knows not forgiveness, and does not love us as Vecatra does.